RTEMS/rtems-docs/shell/file_and_directory.rst

 *-i*
     Causes mv to write a prompt to standard error before moving a file that would overwrite an existing file.
-If the response from the standard input begins with the character ’y’, the move is attempted.
+If the response from the standard input begins with the character 'y', the move is attempted.

 *-v*
     Cause mv to be verbose, showing files as they are processed.

-The last of any -f or -i options is the one which affects mv’s behavior.
+The last of any -f or -i options is the one which affects mv's behavior.

 It is an error for any of the source operands to specify a nonexistent